 - CLICK PUBLISH BUTTON which will appear when your checklist is all green.

 - Click on the BindleSnitch Logo to return to the Home Page.
-Make sure your appears on the Home page.
+Make sure your article appears on the Home page.

 - Click on the category on the main menu that you used for your article.